 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In 1973, Indiana passed the Nongame and Endangered Species Conservation Act (IC 14-22-34) which charges the Wildlife Diversity Program (WDP) with the management and conservation of nongame and endangered species.
-A nongame species is “any wild mammal, bird, amphibian, reptile, fish, mollusk, crustacean, or other wild animal” that is not hunted or trapped for sport or commercial use.
-The WDP gained footing in 1982 when the state established the Nongame Fund to support the program’s efforts.
+In 1973, Indiana passed the Nongame and Endangered Species Conservation Act (IC 14-22-34).
+The Act charges Wildlife Diversity personnel within the Division of Fish & Wildlife to manage and conserve nongame and endangered species.
+A nongame species is any wild mammal, bird, amphibian, reptile, fish, mollusk, or crustacean that is not hunted or trapped for sport or commercial use.
+In 1982 financial support for endangered species projects was provided by the establishment of the Nongame Fund.

 State Endangered: Any animal species whose prospects for survival or recruitment within the state are in immediate jeopardy and are in danger of disappearing from the state.
 This includes all species classified as endangered by the federal government that occur in Indiana.